Perspicacity11/MakersWk7-JavascriptWebApps/contents/04_user_interaction.md

 ### Questions

-1. Add a `<button>` on the page, just before the list of posts.
+1. Add a `<button id="add-post-btn">Add post</button>` on the page, just before the list of posts.
-2. Add some code in the file `index.js` so, when the button is clicked, a new post is added — you shall use the function `addNewPost` here.
+2. Add some code in the file `index.js` so, when the button is clicked, a new post is added — you shall use the function `addNewPost` that you previously wrote here.
-3. Try out the button in the browser and see if it works.
+3. Try out the button in the browser and see if it works (it should add a new post on the page when you click it).
 4. Add an `<input>` element (a text input field) on the page just before the button.
 5. Modify the event listener code in `index.js` so it uses the text entered in the text field as the new post content.